jparep/house-price-prediction/README.md

 Get the predicted house price from the model.

 ## Contributing
-Contributions to this project are welcome!
+Contributions to this project are elcome!
 If you have any ideas for improvement or find any issues, please feel free to open an issue or submit a pull request.

 ## License
 This project is licesed under the [MIT Licese](LICENSE).